spartypkp/iwanttobeanaiengineer/projectDocumentation.md

 | AI Assistant (Dave) | Placeholder UI | Medium | Post-MVP |
 | Technical Blog | Not Started | Low | Post-MVP |

-## Initial Revitalization Plan

-Based on the current state and priorities, the initial revitalization plan includes:

-1. **Clean Up Obsolete Code**
-   - Remove blog functionality and related components
-   - Update navigation to reflect current priorities
-   - Clean up commented-out sections that aren't coming back

-2. **Project Showcase Enhancement (HIGH PRIORITY)**
-   - Design and implement a more prominent Featured Projects section on the homepage
-   - Improve the project detail page template
-   - Polish, document, and showcase existing projects
-   - Consider organizing projects by category or technologies used

-3. **Interactive Elements**
-   - Properly integrate the existing fun interactive components
-   - Ensure they add personality without hampering usability

-4. **Foundation for Future "Dave" AI**
-   - Maintain basic structure for the future AI assistant
-   - Plan integration points without blocking other improvements

-5. **Stats Page Concept**
-   - Identify interesting metrics to track
-   - Design visualizations that highlight skills and accomplishments

 ## Revitalization Progress

 The following revitalization steps have been completed: